 These are the minimum system requirements we believe will provide the best experience with your CNC machine.
 These requirements will suffice for sending g-code and controlling your machine.
 However, please refer to system requirements for CAD and CAM software you may use.

-A computer must be plugged in via USB and operating while the LongMill is in operation.
+A computer must be on and plugged in via USB or Ethernet to operate the LongMill.
 Here are some considerations on your computer setup.

 Dust